If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 If you’re planning to offer a high-quality service and develop good relationships with your customers, moderate pricing means that you don’t need as many customers to profit.

-Show your pricing?
+Show your hosting prices?

 One way in which we distinguish ourselves from competitors is to show clear, honest pricing.
 You don’t have to call us to buy a VPS.
 Some other VPS providers profess to offer ‘tailored packages’ which include a range of expensive add-ons.